opti545/baxter_builder/README.md

   /cameras/left_hand_camera/image
   ```

-  This camera image is later processed using Open CV libraries as described above in order to extract a centroid location of a desired object.
+  This camera image is later processed using Open CV libraries, as described above, in order to extract a centroid location of a desired object.

 -----